A Dark Traveling

 A Dark Traveling is a science fantasy novel by American writer Roger Zelazny.
 The story uses teleportation as both fantasy and science fiction elements.
-It is the only novel he wrote for young adults and one of three books without a heroic protagonist.
+It is the only novel that he wrote for young adults and one of only three books without a heroic protagonist.

 Plot introduction

 When an injured scientist disappears into a parallel world that is the battlefield between the forces of light and dark, his children set out to find him.

 Setting

-Our Earth is but one of many parallel Earths split off from each other by world-changing historical events.
-Over many generations the Wiley family guards and develops our Earth's transcomp, a portal to the other worlds.
+Our Earth is only one of many parallel Earths split off from each other by world-changing historical events.
+Over many generations, the Wiley family guards and develops our Earth's transcomp, a portal to the other worlds.
 Parallel Earths are called bands, a term taken from the bandwidth or frequency that a transcomp tunes to in order to open a portal to each world.
 There are four categories of bands: